Congratulations to the national winners of the 2023 Awards! View your results.

 Can a portfolio entry include a variety of media (paintings, photographs, video clips) or genre (poetry, short story, personal essay)?

 Portfolio entries consist of six works that can come from one category or any combination of multiple categories.
 Art portfolios may only contain works from art categories, and writing portfolios are limited to writing categories.
-Students may enter two art portfolios and two writing portfolios, but all works must be unique and the same work cannot be entered in both portfolios.
+Teens may enter two art portfolios and two writing portfolios, but all works must be unique.
+The same work cannot be entered in both portfolios.

 Expanded Project works cannot be included in portfolio entries.